Family Law Document Library

 The Summons lets your spouse that you started a case, in what court, the time for them to file a response, and it includes additional information that both parties must follow.

 Are there children?
-If you and your spouse have minor children, you both will need to file what is called the Declaration under Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA.
+If you and your spouse or partner have minor children, you both will need to file what is called the Declaration under Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA.
 This form gives the court more detailed information about the children listed in the Petition.

 If you are the Respondent, meaning you were served with a Petition and now must respond, you will fill out a Response to the Petition, and other forms as needed.
 For example, if you and your spouse have minor children, you will also need to complete a Declaration under UCCJEA.